tamimcse/p2pvideo/README.md

 The is the reference implementation of:

+Video Splicing Techniques for P2P Video Streaming
+MD Iftakharul Islam, Javed I Khan
-"Video Splicing Techniques for P2P Video Streaming", IEEE ICDCS workshop on Computer and Networking Experimental Research using Testbeds (CNERT), 2015.
+IEEE ICDCS workshop on Computer and Networking Experimental Research using Testbeds, 2015.